Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 The scheme will support local community and environmental projects in areas affected by the disposal of waste to landfill.

 Final Budget 2017-18 »

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 - Statistics & Research

-- The median response time was 8 minutes and 17 seconds whilst the mean response time was 12 minutes and 11 seconds.
+- The median response time to red calls was 4 minutes and 55 seconds, while the mean response time was 5 minutes and 43 seconds.

 Tel: 029 2089 8099